 - Medical treatment.
 Getting sick or injured overseas is bad enough, but paying large sums of money just to see a doctor makes things worse.
 Some countries could have you paying up to thousands of dollars if you need to be hospitalised, so it’s important to find an insurance policy that can cover large medical expenses upfront.

 - Death or serious injury.
-Although no one really wants to consider death or serious injury to be a possibility while travelling, it can happen.
+Although no one really wants to consider the possibility of death or serious injury while travelling, it can happen.
 Most insurance providers will cover any expenses involved with death or serious injury, potentially saving your family and loved ones from spending thousands of dollars.

-Before you travel anywhere check out Smartraveller where you can find travel advice associated with the country you are travelling to.
-Knowing the situation of a country before you decide to travel will influence what type of insurance you need to buy dramatically.Back to top
+Before you travel anywhere, check out Smartraveller where you can find travel advice associated with the country you are travelling to.
+Knowing the situation in a country before you decide to travel there will dramatically influence what type of insurance you need to buy.Back to top

 - Bosnia and Herzegovina